You are here

-Alaska Pollock is a high protein, low fat fish that provides between 400 and 500 milligrams of heart healthy omega-3 fatty acids per 3 ounce cooked serving.
+Alaska pollock is a good source of omega-3 fatty acids, high in protein, and low in carbohydrates and fat.
 The nutritional composition of processed seafood products made from Alaskan Pollock varies depending on the ingredients added to the product and the method of preparation.
 Breaded items have additional carbohydrates and calories and may have more saturated fat if they are fried or cooked in oil.
 Surimi products may have lower levels of protein and fat and higher levels of carbohydrates.
 All of these products contain omega-3 fatty acids although the levels may be lower.
 Specific nutrition information for various products is available on their nutrition labels.

 Management and Sustainability